syncfusion-content/blazor-docs/blazor/diagram-component/connectors/segments.md

+---
+layout: post
+title: Connector in Blazor Diagram Component | Syncfusion
+description: Learn here all about Connector segments in Syncfusion Blazor Diagram component and more.
+platform: Blazor
+control: Diagram Component
+documentation: ug
+---

 # Segments

 The path of the connector is defined with a collection of segments.
 There are three types of segments.